Fado clubs, Lisbon

 Dining at a fado's restaurant may be a tourist trap.

-Portuguese fado lovers go have dinner somewhere else, in a chosen restaurant, and go to the fado houses later in the night, eating a light snack with a glass of wine, so joining two advantages: eating better, and saving good money.
+Portuguese fado lovers use to have dinner somewhere else, in a chosen restaurant, and go to the fado houses later in the night, eating a light snack with a glass of wine, so joining two advantages: eating better, and saving good money.

 The fado is a traditional music genre typical of Lisbon, Porto and Coimbra.
 The tradition is very much alive, thanks to the talent of musicians and to the emotional appeal of this music.